Mandy Northcutt was a group exercise coordinator and certified personal trainer before deciding to pursue higher education as a career.

 The instructors inform students about upcoming work, due dates, course expectations, and the quality of work they expect.
 This helps Northcutt plan ahead, making time for assignments in the evenings.

-See and Use Results
+See Results in Action

-In her second year of the EdD program, Northcutt is already seeing results.
+Northcutt is already seeing results.
 She’s learned about assessment, developing and creating a strategic plan, types of leadership, and how to meet students where they are in their learning.

 “Especially with online pedagogical methods, we have learned how to develop a course and then the different strategies and methods to implement to engage the student just like you would in a face-to-face classroom,” she says.